-Documents serve to organize not only our physical and document-related actions, and to coordinate our collaborations with others, they also serve to mesh the obligations which we and they acquire which are needed to realize these actions in the appropriate way and in the appropriate order.
+Documents serve to organize not only our physical and document-related actions, and to coordinate our collaborations with others, they also serve to mesh the obligations which we and they acquire that are needed to realize these actions in the appropriate way and in the appropriate order.
 Such chains of obligations can be highly complex, as in the case of organized warfare, where the entirety of an army’s plans for engagement can be seen as forming a document complex divided into plans and sub-plans to be realized by the responsible units and sub-units.
 We can see the documents in this complex as arranged, first, vertically, in a hierarchy corresponding to that of the command echelons, and, second, horizontally in a way that corresponds to the spatiotemporal arrangement of the planned interactions between different Blue Force units in the field.

+Figure 5.
+Normandy Invasion

 The massive coordination of effort that made possible the D-Day landings presupposed the coordinated authoring of a massive collection of documents over a multi-year period, documents enmeshed with each other and with the associated plans and actions both vertically – between the different echelons of the military and civilian hierarchy involved – and also horizontally within each echelon.
 Early examples of organized warfare in the Shang Dynasty and under Genghis Khan rested similarly on the employment of written documents and maps, and drawing on a rudimentary postal service for the coordination of military operations.

 The Ontology of Orchestral Performance